ipfs/specs/http-gateways/PATH_GATEWAY.md

 ## Response Payload

-Data sent with HTTP response depends on the type of requested IPFS resource:
+Data sent with HTTP response depends on the type of the requested IPFS resource, and the requested response type.
+The following response formats are selected according to the codec of the resolved CID:

 - UnixFS (implicit default)
   - File